GGabi/RippleDB/README.md

-# TreeDB
+# RippleDB
-A rusty graph database built on an even-rustier k2-tree implementation
+A rusty graph database built on an even-rustier triple-store implementation